 If that doesn’t work, you can try to save instead on the tickets to the parks themselves, which run into the hundreds of dollars.

-Barclaycard Arrival World MasterCard is a good option here if you buy your tickets through the authorized seller undercovertourist.com, as the tickets qualify as a travel purchase, meaning you can use your sign-on bonus to cover the cost.
+If you buy your tickets through the authorized seller, undercovertourist.com, the tickets may qualify as a travel purchase, meaning you can use your credit card sign-on bonus to cover the cost.

 Disney also has a co-branded Chase Visa card, but the rewards aren’t as substantial as others out there.
 However, if you need a special financing option for your Disney trip, the card is worth considering.